ThousandLeaves/CST334-Labs/README.md

 Finally, a buffer of 500 provides approximately 50% page fault rates.
 This was expected by this point, especially because the accesses.txt file contains numbers ranging 0-999.

 ---

+## Matrix Multiplication Using Threads
+This lab uses multithreading to improve the calculation time necessary for solving the dot product of very large matrices.